jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 ### GraphQL.js

-[GraphQL.js](https://graphql.org/graphql-js/) is the official implementation of GraphQL, and can be though as the reference implementation since most of the RFCs to the protocol usually end up being implemented in this library first.
+[GraphQL.js](https://graphql.org/graphql-js/) is the official implementation of GraphQL, and can be though of as the reference implementation, since most of the RFCs to the protocol end up being implemented in this library first.

 Under the hood, this library provides a function called `graphql` which accepts a schema, an object with functions, the query, and its variables; and returns